Tuotuoi/INVEST-UPLOAD/README.md

     - [**4577.protein.links.v11.5.txt**]() - Due to server upload restrictions, within this file, we only provide download links for publicly available data.
     - [**new_protein.links.v11.0.txt**]() - Due to server upload restrictions, within this file, we only provide download links for publicly available data.
 - [**Images**] - Image results about three important Gene_ID.

+# How to Run?
+- Prepare Python 3.7+ and Jupyter Notebook.
+- The required Python environment and Conda environment for this model have been placed in [**requirement.txt**] and [**environment.yml**].
+TRY `conda env create -f environment.yml
+` and `pip insatll -r requirement.txt`
+- Open INVEST.ipynb with Jupyter Notebook, and train in each cell in sequence from top to bottom.
+-